backstage/community-plugins/workspaces/confluence/plugins/search-backend-module-confluence-collator/README.md

 # Confluence Search Backend Module

-A plugin that provides confluence specific functionality that can be used in different ways (e.g. for search) to compose your Backstage App.
+This plugin provides the `ConfluenceCollatorFactory`, which can be used in the search backend to index Confluence space documents to your Backstage Search.

 ## Getting started